smihica/arc-js/index.md

 ---

 ## Arc.js

 This is an Arc-language interpreter written in JavaScript.
+It can run both on nodejs and on a web-site.

 ## Features